 - Ability to effectively communicate verbally and in written communications

-The University of Alabama at Birmingham is a public research university that was established in 1936.
+The University of Alabama at Birmingham (UAB) is a public research university that was established in 1936.
 The university offers 140 different areas of study, 12 academic divisions that offer bachelor’s master’s doctoral, and professional degrees.
 The university’s health system was launched in 1978 and today is one of the largest academic medical centers in the U.S.

 The University of North Carolina at Chapel Hill

 The University of North Carolina’s (UNC) Gilling’s School of Global Public Health, is one of the top-ranked learning centers in the Executive Doctoral Program in Health Leadership (DrPH) Program.
 It was designed to help students shape public health policies and create change in a variety of different leadership roles.
 This is a hybrid program that pairs online and on-campus learning making it easy for those that are juggling work and their Ph.D. program.
 The program prepares graduates for the following:

 - Domestic or international health directors